dfelinto/blender-manual/manual/render/cycles/baking.rst

 Setup
 =====

-Baking requires a mesh to have a UV map, and either vertex colors or an Image Texture node with an image to be baked to.
+Baking requires a mesh to have a UV map, and either a Color Attribute or an Image Texture node with an image to be baked to.
 The :term:`Active` :doc:`Image Texture </render/shader_nodes/textures/image>`
-node or :doc:`Vertex Color </sculpt_paint/vertex_paint/index>` layer is used as the baking target.
+node or :doc:`Color Attribute </sculpt_paint/vertex_paint/index>` is used as the baking target.

 Use Render Bake in intensive light/shadow solutions, such as AO or soft shadows from area lights.
 If you bake AO for the main objects,